AI Trail Analysis

 Best times to hike⌄

-Early morning and late afternoon offer softer light for photography and potentially fewer crowds.
-Spring and fall provide comfortable temperatures and beautiful foliage, while summer offers lush greenery.
-Midday on weekends can be very crowded, especially during peak leaf season.
+Early mornings or late afternoons offer softer light for photography and potentially fewer crowds.
+Spring brings wildflowers, summer offers lush greenery, and fall provides spectacular foliage.
+Midday weekends can be very crowded, and winter access might be limited by road closures or icy conditions.

 Wildlife & plants⌄